-ollaborate with NYPL colleagues to provide safe and stable conditions for NYPL’s collections and to minimize damage that can be caused by disasters, pests, accidents, or other challenges.
-Field Services: designs and conducts collection needs assessments; manages the environmental monitoring program; coordinates the disaster preparedness and response program; facilitates integrated pest management; and provides training to the staff and public about good preservation practice to extend the life of Library and personal collections.
+The Field Services program serves as the Preservation Division’s outreach center for The New York Public Library’s staff and public.
+Preservation staff collaborate with Library colleagues to provide safe and stable conditions for the Library’s collections and to minimize damage that can be caused by disasters, pests, accidents, or other challenges.
+Field Services educates staff and public; designs and conducts collection preservation needs assessments; manages the environmental monitoring program; coordinates the disaster preparedness and response program; facilitates integrated pest management; coordinates related research projects, assists project planning and design.